Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Preliminaries

 The crucial fact, which comes from the fundamental property of the approximate critical points (and homoclinic tangencies), is that in a neighborhood, the return map is an H\'enon-like map.
 The local H\'enon behavior is what is important and allows the analysis.
 From a technical point of view, the notion of critical point itself is less important; the local H\'enon behavior is all what is needed.

 Another instance where critical points occur but play only a secondary role is in the context of strongly dissipative H\'enon maps at the boundary of chaos.
 These maps have a period doubling Cantor attractor, see \cite{CLM}.
 The Cantor attractors are studied using renormalization zooming in to the so-called {\it tip} of the Cantor set as in \cite{CLM}.
 Indeed, return maps to neighborhoods of the tip are H\'enon-like maps.
 A posterior one shows that the stable manifold at the tip is tangent to the direction of the neutral Lyapunov exponent.
 The tip plays the role of a critical point.
 However, this fact did not play any role during the renormalization analysis.
 This is another instance where, from a technical point of view, the notion of critical point is not that important.
+A similar definition of critical point in a more general setting is given in \cite{CPLY}.